sfc-gh-jsander/python_camouflage/README.md

     It will ask you for your Snowflake account URL, username and your users password.
     Then it will generate and install.sql script and execute this with SnowfSQL against your account.
-    The script will create a database called ff3_test_db, a schema called ff3_test_schema, a warehouse called ff3_test_wh and various roles such as ff3_standard (install role), ff3_encrypt (use this role to encrypt data), ff3_decrypt (use this role to decrypt data), ff3_data_sc (data scientist role, use this role to work with encrypted data), ff3_masked just a test role to show that also normal masking policies can be used if you use that role.
-(Accountadmin, Useradmin etc. needed, check the beginning of install.sql)
+    The script will create:

+    - a database called ff3_test_db,

+    - a schema called ff3_test_schema,

+    - a warehouse called ff3_test_wh and

+    - various roles such as ff3_standard (install role), ff3_encrypt (use this role to encrypt data), ff3_decrypt (use this role to decrypt data), ff3_data_sc (data scientist role, use this role to work with encrypted data), ff3_masked just a test role to show that also normal masking policies can be used if you use that role.

-    It also creates the FF3 Python UDFs and the masking policies that can be used to assign them to tags when you go throug the demo.
+    -  It also creates the FF3 Python UDFs and the masking policies that can be used to assign them to tags when you go throug the demo.

+    In order to run the install script roles such as Accountadmin, Useradmin, SecurityAdmin etc. are needed by the user that runs the install script!!!!
+Check the beginning of install.sql and see if your install users has those roles assigned!

 4. After the FF3-1 install script is done, please login to your Snowflake account and create a new worksheet.
 Then go to the Demo_Scripts folder and copy and paste the FF3-1_Demo_Walkthrough_Health.sql script into your worksheet and go through it step by step.